FOSSEE/sdes-stscripts/ult/ult_1/script.rst

 piece called the Linux kernel, which, manages system resources like process control, networking, peripherals and file system access.
-This is complemented by the application software, written on top of the kernel that give the higher level functionality that facilitate the user to carry out various tasks.
+This is complemented by the application software, written on top of the kernel that gives the higher level functionality that facilitates the user to carry out various tasks.

 ..
 L4